-Fabric Baskets are so much fun to make and it is hard to make just one!
+Fabric Baskets are so much fun to make and it is hard to make just one and when you can use fat quarter fabrics for the baskets that is even more fun!

-I recently had someone ask what size would be good for a bread basket.
-I wasn’t sure so I pulled some fabrics out of my stash and experimented with a couple sizes using my Fabric Basket tutorial.
-You’ll find the link to it at the end of my post.
+I recently had someone ask what size would be good for a breadbasket.
+I wasn’t sure so I pulled some fabrics out of my stash and experimented with a couple of sizes using my Fabric Basket tutorial (link below).

 I already had some baskets that I had made last year and this one was just a little too small to hold some hard rolls that I had.
 I don’t remember what size I made this basket.